DietkeSt/liric/README.md

 ### General UX Features

-- Use of consistent color to highlight important text.
+1. Use of consistent color to highlight important text.
-- Highlight topic names in their representative color.
+2. Highlight topic names in their representative color.
-- Use Terminal Menu options throughout for ease of navigation.
-The user does not have to input the choices themselves, but can just select them with the up and down arrows on the keyboard.
+3. Use Terminal Menu options throughout for ease of navigation - no need to type choices.
+Instead, the user selects them with the up and down arrows on the keyboard.
-- Is not rushed through the game, as the terminal will ask the user if they want to continue or not at several checkpoints in the game.
+4. Is not rushed through the game, as the terminal will ask the user if they want to continue or not at several checkpoints in the game.
-- Use of typing speed options to make it easier to read the text while it is typed out.
+5. Use of typing speed options to make it easier to read the text while it is typed out.
-- Use of typing effect that gives the sense of a human interaction experience.
+6. Use of typing effect that gives the sense of a human interaction experience.

 ### Future Features